CAPSS was launched in Spring 2009 with the

 Alan Quirk - Senior Research Fellow & CAPSS

-operations manager, Royal College of Psychiatrists' Centre for
+Manager of Operations, Royal College of Psychiatrists' Centre for

 Adi Sharma - Hon Clinical Lecturer in Child and